 4. request relevant documents – definition of relevant, 29 CFR § 2560.503-1(m)(8), from the plan

-7. respond with correspondence, doctor’s narrative/recorded statement, treatises, information regarding the client’s doctors and the insurance company’s doctors, case law on issues and adverse press
+5. respond with correspondence, doctor’s narrative/recorded statement, test results, if necessary, and, if pertinent, treatises, information regarding the client’s doctor(s) and the insurance company’s doctor(s), case law on issues and adverse press

 1. claim for benefits – state or federal court – Defendant will remove to federal court